 There are two main network performance indicators: signal strength and signal quality.
 Each technology has its own measurements, but five great categories can be established:

-- Fair: Most network-dependent usages (such as calls or data usage) will have a decent or better performance.
+- Fair: most network-dependent usages (such as calls or data usage) will have a decent or better performance.

-- Degraded: Network usage will be unstable and unreliable but allows for basic usage such as calls with acceptable quality and very slow data transfer.
+- Degraded: network usage will be unstable and unreliable but allows for basic usage such as calls with acceptable quality and very slow data transfer.

 There are two ways to establish this value: looking at the percentage of area and looking at the percentage of measurements on each category.
 Most measurements take place in urban areas, where coverage is better, but in most countries most of the area is not urban, so the percentage of area with a problematic network situation may be different to the percentage of measurements with a problematic network situation.
 To ensure a fair comparison between carriers only areas where all MNOs have data have been analyzed.
 Also, as most connections are made in 4G and 5G, only those technologies have been considered.
+The frequencies used, the total bandwidth per band, the number of clients and the assigned band for each MNO are very influential factors in these results.

 Call type percentage